kiranbele11/RAG-Evaluation/Readme.md

 ```

 ## 🎯 Conclusion
 This project has been a game-changer in understanding how to build and evaluate RAG applications.
-By combining web scraping, document processing, and machine learning, we’ve created a chatbot that can handle complex queries with ease. 🧠💡
+By combining web scraping, document processing, and machine learning, I’ve created a chatbot that can handle complex queries with ease. 🧠💡

 Future work will focus on refining the chatbot's capabilities and expanding the knowledge base for even better performance. 🚀